First, why are you writing a business plan? Usually, the reasons fall into one of the following areas:

 - List any partners and resources you need to help you launch

-Lean Planning is a methodology that will help you grow a better, smarter business a lot faster than traditional business plan methodologies allow for.
+Lean Planning is a methodology that will help you grow a better, smarter business a lot faster.

 - Write a One-Page Pitch (as outlined above—this is how every Lean Plan begins)